thomassuedbroecker/operator-helloworld/documentation/README.md

 In this workshop you will automate the deployment of an `Hello World!` application to OpenShift, with an `Hello World` operator.

-The automation of your simple operator will contain:
+The automation of your simple operator will do for you:

 * the deployment of the application
     * Create deployment